gaganageethika/Lambda-powered-Ebay-Integration/README.md

   "body": "{\"itemDetails\": {\"sku\": \"item123\", \"details\": \"...\"}, \"offerDetails\": {\"price\": \"10.99\"}}"
 }
 ```
-## Example Use Case
-- Automate eBay inventory creation for new products.
-- Quickly list items with offers for various marketplaces.
-- Scale serverless integration without maintaining dedicated servers.

-## Contributing
-Contributions are welcome!
-Feel free to fork the repository, submit issues, or open pull requests.

 ## License
 This project is licensed under the MIT License.
 See LICENSE for more details.